hirosystems/MIT-Bitcoin-Expo-2022-Hiro-Hackathon-Resources/README.md

 One final special benefit of Stacks is its smart contract programming language, [Clarity](https://clarity-lang.org/).
 Ethereum’s Solidity language proved the potential and desire for expressive web3 applications over the last few years, but it is buggy, hard to learn, and easy for beginners to overlook potential attack vectors.
 Stacks’ smart contract framework, Clarity, was designed explicitly to overcome some of the shortcomings and vulnerabilities that have been observed around the crypto industry.
 It’s turing-incompleteness prevents the chaotic and variable gas markets that have made Ethereum so inaccessible to retail consumers.
 It’s also based on LISP, a familiar language that allows newcomers to easily translate experience with parenthetical architectures to Clarity.

-Dapps, DeFi, DAOs, NFTs, memecoins, it’s all possible on Stacks with Clarity and a little bit of creativity.
+Dapps, DeFi, DAOs, NFTs, memecoins, it’s all possible on Stacks with Clarity and a little bit of creativity ✨

 ### 📚 Stacks 101

 If you are totally new to Stacks, you may want to learn a bit about what makes it special and how it’s pushing forward Bitcoin innovation.
-Check out the links below to learn the high-level fundamentals:
+Check out the links below to learn the high-level fundamentals.

 [Stacks 101 Introduction](https://www.stacks.co/learn/introduction)